b-erikan/Drone_Position_Control/README.md

 This repository serves as the firmware base for research and experimentation related to advanced control strategies for multirotor UAVs.

 ---

-Feel free to modify or extend this README as your project evolves.